rhx/SwiftGtk/README.md

 ## Usage

+Normally, you don't build this package directly (but for testing you can - see 'Building' below), but you embed it into your own project.
 To use SwiftGtk, you need to use the [Swift Package Manager](https://swift.org/package-manager/).
 After installing the prerequisites (see 'Prerequisites' below), add `SwiftGtk` as a dependency to your `Package.swift` file, e.g.:

 ```Swift
 import PackageDescription